yusufayd1n/Series-Archive/README.md

-app that users can save their favorite TV series with images with SQL
+App that users can save their favorite TV series with images, imdb points and leadroles.
+In Application as Database SQL used.